eya-harbaoui/GameTimeToTravel/README.md

 #### Main Menu and Player Registration
-![Main Menu and Player Registration](https://github.com/eya-harbaoui/GameTimeToTravel/blob/main/img1.PNG) The game starts with an captivating main menu featuring a glowing Earth surrounded by airplanes.
-Players can choose to play, adjust settings, or seek help.
-The registration screen allows players to enter their name before embarking on their journey.
+![Main Menu and Player Registration](https://github.com/eya-harbaoui/GameTimeToTravel/blob/main/img1.PNG) (1) Main menu showcasing a glowing Earth with airplanes, featuring "play", "settings", and "Help" options.
+(2) Player registration screen where you can enter your name.
+(3) Navigation arrow to proceed to the next screen.
+(4) Game selection wheel with four mini-games to choose from.

 #### World Map and Quiz Interface
-![World Map and Quiz Interface](https://github.com/eya-harbaoui/GameTimeToTravel/blob/main/img2.PNG) Navigate an interactive world map to select countries for the quiz game.
-The quiz interface presents multiple-choice questions about the selected country, testing your geographical knowledge.
+![World Map and Quiz Interface](https://github.com/eya-harbaoui/GameTimeToTravel/blob/main/img2.PNG) (a) Interactive world map for country selection.
+(b) Quiz interface with multiple-choice questions.
+(c) Score display showing correct answers out of total questions.
+(e) "Back" button to return to the map.
 #### Mini-Game Selection
 ![Mini-Game Selection](https://github.com/eya-harbaoui/GameTimeToTravel/blob/main/img3.PNG)
-Choose your adventure by selecting one of the four exciting mini-games.
-Each game is represented by an enticing "Play" button, inviting you to discover new challenges.
+(j) Selection screen for mini-games, each represented by a "Play" button with the game's title.
 #### Memory Match Game
 ![Memory Match Game](https://github.com/eya-harbaoui/GameTimeToTravel/blob/main/img4.PNG)
-Test your memory with our card-matching game.
-Find pairs of cards featuring country-specific images against a backdrop of a serene coastline.
-Keep an eye on your progress and time as you play!
+(i) Score counter for the memory match game.
+(k) Grid of cards to be matched, featuring country-specific images.
+(l) Background image of a coastline, adding to the game's ambiance.
+(m) Timer display to track how long you've been playing.
 #### GeoScrabble Game
 ![GeoScrabble Game](https://github.com/eya-harbaoui/GameTimeToTravel/blob/main/img5.PNG)
-Unscramble letters to spell out country names in this word puzzle game.
-The game features country flags and a user-friendly interface for dragging and dropping letters into place.
+(n) Letter tiles for spelling out country names.
+(o) Spaces for placing letter tiles to form the country name.
+Country flag display to provide a visual clue.
 ### 🛠️ Technical Details

 - **Engine**: Unity